 If you rush through the motions, you will miss a lot of the golden opportunities sitting right in front of you.
 Sometimes it just takes a different point-of-view to help you see them.

-After six years and over $12,000 worth of studying, training, and coaching, I’m more direct response marketer and copywriter than an architect.
+After six years and tens of thousands of dollars’ worth of studying, training, and coaching, I’m more direct response marketer and copywriter than an architect.

 I wake up in the wee morning hours writing copy and content for my clients.
 I spend my hour-long commutes to and from work listening to marketing podcasts and training.
 Thinking of ways to help you cut the fat out of your marketing efforts and get ahead in your market.

 While working as an architect, my eyes and ears are looking at how my fellow architects and I react to the product marketing we get hit with all day long.

 My mission is simple: To help as many companies like yours as possible get better and better at connecting with and educating architects.

 Unlike other marketing agencies and copywriters, I’m on the inside looking out.
 I am a registered, practicing architect.
 And I can help you find and capture moments and opportunities to connect with architects, others never think of or even know exist.
 These are the strategies that will create relationships that last for years to come.

 As marketing legend, Dan Kennedy says, “Helping you go from an annoying pest to a welcome guest.”

 One of the top questions I get is why an architect like me would want to help building product marketers and salespeople like you.
 And, to be honest, it didn’t start that way.